Map example specification

 - active render-target status line

-On failure after partial setup, release already-created handles in reverse order (render target → map → runtime → graphics).
+On failure after partial setup, release already-created handles in reverse order (render target → map → runtime → graphics), with the render target closed on the render loop thread before the map is destroyed.

 Shutdown